Published online Sep 26, 2022. doi: 10.12998/wjcc.v10.i27.9650

 Published online: September 26, 2022

-This study evaluated the effectiveness and safety of TACE using pirarubicin-loaded microspheres combined with lobaplatin for treatment of primary liver cancer.
+To evaluate the efficacy and safety of transcatheter arterial chemoembolization using pirarubicin-loaded beads combined with lobaplatin for primary liver cancer.